Curaçao (liqueur): Preparation

-To make the liqueur, Senior and Co soak the laraha in alcohol and water for several days, after which the peel is removed and placed in a gunny bag.
+To make the liqueur, Senior and Co soak laraha in alcohol and water for several days, after which the peel is removed and placed in a hessian bag.
 Spices are added, and the bag is hung in a heated 120-year-old copper still with 96% alcohol for three days.
 After one day cooling, water is added and the mixture is distilled for three days.
 The liqueur has an orange-like flavour with varying degrees of bitterness.
 It is naturally colourless, but colouring, most commonly blue (often E133 brilliant blue) or orange, is often added to confer an exotic appearance to cocktails and other mixed drinks.

 Some other liqueurs are also sold as curaçaos with different flavors added, such as coffee, chocolate, rum and raisin.
 Pierre Ferrand, a cognac and dry Curaçao brand, produced a less sweet "Ancienne Méthode" curaçao using 1800s techniques.